 Criminal Mischief Crimes

 Criminal mischief involves one person willfully damaging property that belongs to another person.
-Criminal mischief often involves the placement of graffiti or other acts of vandalism such as keying the side of someone’s car.
+Criminal mischief often involves the placement of graffiti or other acts of vandalism such as keying the side of someone’s car or breaking a window.

 The most common charges are for misdemeanor criminal mischief with less than $200 dollars in property damage.
 If more than $1,000 of property damage occurred, then more serious felony charges can be filed.